turingschool-examples/Launch_M4W4_Retake/Mod4Week4Assessment/README.md

 Open up `Program.cs` and run your program.
 It should run with no errors, if you get an error reach out to your instructor.

-This exercise involved some refactoring and some new features.
+This exercise involves some refactoring and some new features.

 **Step 1:** Currently there are two classess `Student` and `Teacher` that have a lot of repeated code between them.
 Create a new class `Person` that will be the base class.
 Then update `Student` and `Teacher` to be derived from `Person`.
 Include as much in your `Person` class as you can to keep your code DRY (Don't Repeat Yourself).